-If you are a freshman or sophomore, you are required to live on campus, unless you qualify for a waiver from the Office of Residence Life.
+If you are a freshman (first-year) or sophomore (second year), you are required to live on campus, unless you qualify for a waiver from the Office of Residence Life.

 Living on campus is an exciting and challenging part of the college experience.
 At Duquesne, about 3,400 students live on campus in dormitories called Living Learning Centers.
 (Find out why they're so much more than just dorms!)

 IMPORTANT DOCUMENTS: You must complete the Housing Preference Form and the Housing Agreement Form.
 Submit them to the Office of Residence Life via email or fax: +1 412 396 6656.
 It is important that you submit these forms prior to June 15 for the fall term.